quicwg/multipath/draft-lmbdhk-quic-multipath.md

 The PN Space ID used to distinguish packet number spaces for different paths and is simply derived from the sequence number of Destination Connection ID.
 Therefore, the packet number space for 1-RTT packets can be identified based on the Destination Connection ID in each packets.

-As soon as the negotiate of multipath support with value 2 is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames for acknowledgements of 1-RTT packets on path 0, as well as for 0-RTT packets that are acknowledged after the handshake concluded.
+As soon as the negotiation of multipath support with value 2 is completed, endpoints SHOULD use ACK_MP frames instead of ACK frames for acknowledgements of 1-RTT packets on path 0, as well as for 0-RTT packets that are acknowledged after the handshake concluded.

 Following {{QUIC-TRANSPORT}}, each endpoint uses NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
-Before an endpoint adds a new path by initiatiing path validation, it MUST check whether there has at least one unused available Connection ID for each side.
+Before an endpoint adds a new path by initiating path validation, it MUST check whether at least one unused Connection ID is available for each side.

 If the transport parameter "active_connection_id_limit" is negotiated as N, the server provided N Connection IDs, and the client is already actively using N paths,